duncsully/nubbins/readme.md

 While you are free to use either, or any combination of them for that matter, the methods are preferred because:

 - It is explicit that your read or write action does other things (i.e. hooks into an FE library's lifecycle)
 - Following off the last point, the set method allows passing a function to dynamically set the next value based on the current value that gets passed to the function.
-This technically is still supported with `.value` but would look more confusing e.g. `someNubbin.value = value => value + 1`
+This technically is still supported with `.value` but would look more confusing e.g. `countNubbin.value = value => value + 1`
 - The methods can maintain context in a destructuring assignment, allowing you to use them "disconnected" from the nubbin